lucasgdb/useful-dev-tools/README.md

 [Figma](https://www.figma.com) | Figma is a cloud-based design tool that is similar to Sketch in functionality and features, but with big differences that make Figma better for team collaboration.
 [AWS](https://aws.amazon.com/) | Amazon Web Services, an on-demand cloud computing platform.
-[Repl.it](https://repl.it) | Powerful and simple online compiler, IDE, interpreter, and REPL
+[Repl.it](https://repl.it) | Powerful and simple online compiler, IDE, interpreter, and REPL [Git Branching](https://learngitbranching.js.org/) | This app was developed to help beginners learning powerful concepts behind git branching.
+We hope you like this app and maybe even learn something! - Learn git by doing!

 ## Desktop Tools 🖥

 Desktop Tool | Description